techatspree/needle/README.md

-Need(le) for Speed - Effective Unit Testing of Java EE
+Need(le) for Speed - Effective Unit Testing for Java EE
 ================================

 **Needle is a lightweight framework for testing Java EE components outside of the